arturovm/epitome/README.md

 Just download the app, use it as much as you can (but, of course, don't rely on it just yet) and submit any bugs you encounter or feature requests you may have.

-### Protocol Definition
+### Standard Definition

-You can contribute a lot just by giving your views of the protocol.
+You can contribute a lot just by giving your views of the standard.
 If there's something you think isn't quite right, or know how it could be improved, submit it to the issue tracker.